Wall Street rallies for its best week since June on rate hopes - ExBulletin

 What the Fed does with rates is crucial for Wall Street, as hikes slow the economy and can cause a recession, while driving down stock prices.
 They have been the main reason for market difficulties this year.

 Perhaps just as important as the severity of current inflation is the level at which US households imagine it in the years to come.
-Indeed, expectations that are too high can trigger a vicious cycle in which people speed up their purchases and take other actions that further aggravate inflation.
+That’s because expectations that are too high can trigger a vicious cycle where people speed up their purchases and take other actions that make inflation even worse.

-The Fed said preventing such a catastrophic loop is one of the reasons it has acted so aggressively in rate hikes.
+The Fed said preventing such a catastrophic loop was one of the reasons it acted so aggressively in raising rates.
 Inflation expectations are currently high relative to history, but a preliminary report on Friday suggested they are not moving much.

-High inflation helped send the general consumer sentiment survey reading falling more than economists expected.
+High inflation helped push the reading of general consumer sentiment surveys down by more than economists expected.

-The consumer is focused on inflation and they feel it every day, said Brian Price, head of investment management at Commonwealth Financial Network.
+The consumer is focused on inflation and feels it every day, said Brian Price, head of investment management at Commonwealth Financial Network.
 I wouldn’t expect us to see any upside in consumer sentiment until inflation is under control.

 The Fed has already raised its key overnight rate to a range of 3.75% to 4%, from virtually zero in March.
 The likely scenario is still for it to rise further next year and then keep rates at that high level for some time.